Sabalenka stuns Swiatek, faces Garcia for WTA Finals title

 With that much out of the way for both, Sabalenka showed how comfortable she was on the temporary indoor hard court at Dickies Arena.
 Nine of her 10 career victories have come on hard courts.

-“I just want to make sure that every time she plays against me, she knows that she really has to work hard to get a win,” Sabalenka said.
+“I just want to make sure that every time she plays against me, she knows that she really has to work hard to get a win,” said Sabalenka, whose fourth loss this year to Swiatek was a three-setter in the U.S. Open semifinals.
 “Only because of this thinking, I was able to play at this amazing level tonight.”

 Swiatek fell behind one break in the final set with two wide forehands before another one put her down two breaks.
 Sabalenka gave herself a match point with her 12th and final ace, then hit another serve so good, Swiatek’s lunging return was wide and long.